doc4d/docs/website/translated_docs/es/Concepts/operators.md

 title: Operadores
 ---

-Un operador es un símbolo o un grupo de símbolos que utiliza para verificar, modificar o combinar los valores.
+An operator is a symbol or a group of symbols that you use to check, modify, or combine values.
 Usted ya conoce a la mayoría de los operadores.
-Por ejemplo, `1 + 2` utiliza el operador de adición (o signo más) para sumar dos números, y el resultado es 3.
-Los operadores de comparación, como = o >, le permiten comparar dos o más valores.
+For example, `1 + 2` uses the addition (or plus sign) operator to add two numbers together, and the result is 3.
+Comparison operators, like = or >, let you compare two or more values.

-El lenguaje 4D es compatible con los operadores que ya conoce de otros lenguajes como C o JavaScript.
-Sin embargo, el operador de asignación es `:=` para evitar que se utilice de forma errónea cuando el operador "igual a" (`=`) está planeado.
-[Los operadores básicos](#basic-operators) como los operadores aritméticos (+, -, *, /, %...) y los operadores de comparación (=, >, >=.) puede utilizarse con números, pero también con datos booleanos, textos, fecha, hora, puntero o imagen.
-Al igual que JavaScript, el lenguaje 4D soporta el concepto de valores [truthy y falsy](#truthy-and-falsy), que se utilizan en [los operadores de corto-cicrcuit](#short-circuit-operators).
+The 4D language supports the operators you may already know from other languages like C or JavaScript.
+However, the assignment operator is `:=` to prevent it from being mistakenly used when the equal to operator (`=`) is intended.
+[Basic operators](#basic-operators) such as arithmetic operators (+, -, *, /, %...) and comparison operators (=, >, >=...) can be used with numbers, but also with boolean, text, date, time, pointer, or picture data types.
+Like JavaScript, the 4D language supports the concept of [truthy and falsy values](#truthy-and-falsy), which in use in [short-cicrcuit operators](#short-circuit-operators).

 ## Terminología

-El lenguaje 4D soporta los operadores **binarios** y **ternarios**:
+The 4D language supports **binary** and **ternary** operators:

 - los operadores binarios operan en dos objetivos (como `2 + 3`) y aparecen entre sus dos objetivos.
 - los operadores ternarios operan en tres objetivos.
-Como el C, 4D solo tiene un operador ternario, el [operador condicional ternario](#ternary-operator) (`a ? b : c`).
+Like C, 4D has only one ternary operator, the [ternary conditional operator](#ternary-operator) (`a ? b : c`). b : c</code>).

 Los valores que los operadores afectan son los operandos.
 En la expresión `1 + 2`, el símbolo + es un operador binario y sus dos operandos son los valores 1 y 2.